 If you’re not familiar with OpenStreetMaps, you’re missing out.
-It’s not only useful for publishing data but it’s freely available to handheld GPS devices, for example you can export maps into a Garmin watch.
-Using OpenStreetMaps and uploading files to your webserver is arguably the prettiest method of the three mentioned here, but it’s somewhat problematic due to its data usage.
-It is simple enough to show a few tracklogs and if you go on a vacation for a week or two, you could create a page “My Vacation in Hawaii”, and display a map relevant to said holiday.
+It’s not only useful for publishing data but it’s a freely available map for handheld GPS devices, for example you can export maps into a Garmin watch.
+Using OpenStreetMaps and uploading files to your webserver is arguably the prettiest method to show a map but it’s somewhat problematic due to its data usage.
+It is simple enough to show a few tracklogs and if you go on holiday for a week or two, you could create a page “My Vacation in Hawaii”, and display a map relevant to said holiday.

 You can do something similar with Google maps by going to “my maps” and importing a GPX file on each layer.
-There are severe limitations with this method too.
-You can only have up to so many layers and if you think you can circumvent this issue by merging multiple GPX files into one and then uploading that on the one layer, you’d be right–up to a point–but there’s a secondary limitation as well.
-The maximum file size of a GPX file you can upload is only 5MB.
+There are severe limitations with this method.
+You’re limited to 10 layers and if you think you can circumvent this issue by merging multiple GPX files into one and then uploading that on the one layer, you’d be right–up to a point–but there’s a secondary limitation as well–the maximum file size of a GPX file can only be 5MB.
 You might hike for 14 hours in a day and you’ll go well past the 5MB file size.

 This was created using the google “my maps” page, and it’s easy enough to understand the information.
 My walks here were very short as my dog came with me, so I was able to include a lot without it going over the data limit.

 Google Fusion is arguably (there’s a lot you can do to customise it) the ugliest method but it’s technologically amazing.
 If I was able to automate some of the process, I could change the icons and pimp it out.
 It’d be real nice if an app existed for the phone so that I could upload files from my watch to a Google Fusion table, but I don’t know the relevant computer languages.